-The purpose of this Policy Statement is to state the views of the Canadian securities regulatory authorities on various matters related to Regulation 23-101 respecting Trading Rules (the "Regulation"), including
+The purpose of this Policy Statement is to state the views of the Canadian securities regulatory authorities on various matters related to Regulation 23-101 respecting Trading Rules (c.
+V-1.1, r.
+6) (the "Regulation"), including

-- a discussion of the general approach taken by the Canadian securities regulatory authorities in, and the general regulatory purpose for, the Regulation; and - (b) the interpretation of various terms and provisions in the Regulation.
+- (a) a discussion of the general approach taken by the Canadian securities regulatory authorities in, and the general regulatory purpose for the Regulation; and - (b) the interpretation of various terms and provisions in the Regulation.

-1.2.
-Just and Equitable Principles of Trade
+1.2 Just and Equitable Principles of Trade